CS-257-S22/team-project-g/Data/README.md

 "This dataset is licensed under the Open Data Commons Public Domain and Dedication License.
 The data comes from a variety public sources and was collated in the first instance via Johns Hopkins University on GitHub.
 We have used that data and processed it further.
 Given the public sources and factual nature we believe that there the data is public domain and are therefore releasing the results under the Public Domain Dedication and License.
 We are also, of course, explicitly licensing any contribution of ours under that license."

-Suggested citation: TrevorWinstral, us_simplified.csv, committed Apr 10.
-2022 on Github, https://github.com/datasets/covid-19/blob/main/data/us_simplified.csv
+Suggested citation: TrevorWinstral, us_simplified.csv in COVID19 Dataset on Github, committed Apr 10.
+2022, https://github.com/datasets/covid-19/blob/main/data/us_simplified.csv

 Ways that the user could interact with the data:
   1. Visualize aspects of COVID-19(deaths, cases, etc) in a specified region.